RWS/studio-api-docs/apiconcepts/translationmemory/creating_a_file_based_translation_memory.md

 ```
 ***

-Within the function, start by creating a TM object as follows:
+Inside the method, create the translation memory object as shown below:

 # [C#](#tab/tabid-2)
 ```cs